nemec/clipr/README.md

 If, for any reason, you want the parser to stop parsing named arguments and count the rest as positional arguments, use a `--`.
-This is useful in cases where you want a positional argument that begins with a `-` (`./prog.exe -- -o --continue`) or when a named argument would otherwise consume your positional arguments as one of its own (`./prog.exe --consumes-optional-value -- positional`).
+This is useful in cases where you want a positional argument that begins with a `-` (`./prog.exe -- --sometext--`) or when a named argument would otherwise consume your positional arguments as one of its own (`./prog.exe --consumes-optional-value -- positional`).